Frequently Asked Questions:

 o Just hit the Enter key.
 This works whether or not the button is visible.
 Almost ALL sites on the web work this way.

-According to statute, not all court data is publicly available.
+Generally, all cases that are publicly available at the courthouse are also available through Judici.
+However, according to statute, not all court data is publicly available.
 Common examples of non-public data include juvenile and adoption cases, as well as any case impounded by the court.

 The frequency depends on the court and their software vendor.
 One vendor has the ability to do practically instantaneous synchronization with Judici.
 All pages with case data are stamped with a time and date last updated.